Shin guards

 Shin guards are almost always available in sizes S, M, L, and XL.
 Sometimes there is even XS or special sizes for youth.

-There is quite a difference in sizing per brand, which is why we have added a unique size chart for almost every brand of shin guard.
+There is quite a bit of variation in sizing per brand, which is why we have added a unique size chart for almost every brand of shin guard.
 Please consult this carefully.
-The sizes of different brands cannot be compared with each other.
-For example, a King XL is much larger than a Twins XL.
+However, the sizes of different brands cannot be compared with each other.
+For example, a King XL is many times larger than a Twins XL.

 The majority (90%) of sold shin guards are sizes M and L. XL is often for really large men (185 cm plus).
-S sometimes runs small, like the guards from Twin Special, and are therefore even suitable for youth and smaller women.
+S is sometimes really small, like the guards from Twin Special, and is therefore even suitable for youth and smaller women.

 In our martial arts store and showroom, you can of course try on the martial arts shin protection of your choice.
 We have all common models in stock in sizes S, M, L, and XL unless otherwise stated.

 For small children, our advice is always a sock-style shin guard.
-Children from 8-10 years old can move on to the cotton shin guard which features 3 elastic hook & loop closures.
+Children from 8-10 years old can move on to the cotton shin guard which is equipped with 3 elastic hook & loop closures.

 What types of kickboxing shin guards are there?

-Shin guards generally look very similar, especially the harder and pre-shaped variants most commonly used nowadays.
-The differences mainly lie in the types of closures used (hook & loop or two-sided closure), the materials used, the thickness, and the design or shape.
+Shin guards generally look very similar, especially the most commonly used harder and preformed variants nowadays.
+The differences are mainly in the closures used (hook & loop or two-sided closure), the materials used, the thickness, and the design or shape.

 Types of closure:

-Actually, there are two types of closures for hard (skintex or PU) shin guards.
+Actually, there are two types of closures for the hard (skintex or PU) shin guards.

 1. Hook & loop closure:

-We prefer this type of closure because with this type of closure you can secure the shin guards firmly on the legs.
+We prefer this type of closure because with this type of closure you can tighten the shin guards well on the legs.
 This minimizes the sliding of the guards during intensive use.

 2. Two-sided closure: